 I am not a superstitious person at all.
 I’m not afraid of black cats (some of my pet cats were black) or of walking under ladders, the number 13, breaking mirrors, spilling salt, or any of those other silly old wives’ tales.
 How can common, everyday activities, like opening an umbrella in the house, whistling in a theater dressing room or merely uttering the name “Macbeth” cause any kind of cosmic upheaval or influence anyone’s luck?

 There are even certain religious aspects that border on superstition, like the ritual of baptism or christening, for example.
 Some people are firmly convinced that by sprinkling or pouring plain, ol’ tap water on a baby’s forehead or immersing their whole body in water will guarantee their place in Heaven.
 And not to do it, then that person is doomed for Hellish damnation.
 How preposterous!
-There are some Catholic TV detectives who, whenever they encounter a dead body, will cross themselves.
+“May the Saints preserve us!”
+I have heard some say.
+What does that even mean?
+Whenever TV detectives, William Murdoch and Catholic priest, Frank Dowling, encounter a dead body, they always cross themselves.
+Why?!
 I’ve seen it done by real life people as well in other situations.
 What is that supposed to do?
 That gesture has no more effect than to knock on wood or to clutch one’s pearls.

 By the way, I hope that you are not one of those who fears the number 13.
 I find it pointless and stupid to omit the floor numbered 13 from apartment dwellings, hotels and other buildings, just because certain superstitious people are wary of living or rooming on that floor.
 Just because they call it something else, doesn’t mean it’s not there.
 Since the next ordinal number after twelfth is thirteenth, the floor now numbered 14 is still the 13th Floor, no matter what they call it!
 I may not like the number 9, but these same people don’t avoid it for my benefit.
 There may be more people who consider 13 to be a lucky number rather than unlucky, so why leave it out for those few others?
 The guilty parties that comply with the omission are only perpetuating the silly convention that it is by playing into people’s irrational triskaidekaphobia.
 They should always include it, regardless, and just let those phobic people deal with it.